arzow-m/iubdc/README.md

 Please note that due to HIPAA privacy rules and the sensitive nature of health information, actual patient data is not included in this repository.
 All datasets used for development and demonstration purposes are not shared in this public repository.

 # 3-Minute Thesis Presentation
+Here is the link to the video: https://youtu.be/iFNvWxkhrng?si=tgYhXHyxBqfy8pzR

 Grading Criteria: Judges will evaluate your presentation based on how effectively you can deliver a clear, passionate, and impactful three-minute talk that explains complex research in a way that a non-specialist audience can easily understand.